 Middle School Curriculum

-At Community School, our Middle School curriculum is skills-based, within an interdisciplinary, experiential program where students are taught and assessed on both subject content and on broader student skills.
+At Sun Valley Community School, our Middle School curriculum is skills-based, within an interdisciplinary, experiential program where students are taught and assessed on both subject content and on broader student skills.

 Our goal is for students to acquire life skills and establish processes that will transfer to other academic arenas, and other areas of their lives.

 - Physical Education